uxlfoundation/oneCCL/README.md

 ### Workshop Materials

 - oneAPI, oneCCL and OFI: Path to Heterogeneous Architecure Programming with Scalable Collective Communications: [recording](https://www.youtube.com/watch?v=ksiZ90EtP98&feature=youtu.be) and [slides](https://www.openfabrics.org/wp-content/uploads/2020-workshop-presentations/502.-OFA-Virtual-Workshop-2020-oneCCL-v5.pdf)

+## Notice of Deprecation

+### Notice of Deprecation Of Existing C++ API
+In oneCCL version 2021.17 included with the 2025.3 oneAPI release, oneCCL will add support for a new C API that closely follows the NCCL API standard.
+The existing C++ API will remain available, and will remain the default API for this release.
+Details explaining how an application may link against and use the new API will be shared in this release.

+Please visit this [RFC](https://github.com/uxlfoundation/oneCCL/tree/rfcs/rfcs/20240806-c-api) to view the proposed API and provide any feedback.

+In oneCCL version 2022.0 included with 2026.0 oneAPI release, oneCCL will use the new NCCL like C API by default.
+This is a breaking change.
+The legacy C++ API will remain available and details explaining how an application may link against the legacy API are forthcoming.

+Please note that application use of both APIs at the same time is not supported.

+Support for the legacy C++ API shall remain in the release until future notice.
+The schedule for legacy API removal will be announced here.

 ## Contribute <!-- omit in toc -->